cbmrphenomics/cbmrphenomics.github.io/esrum/source/usage/access.rst

 a day.

-Once you have been granted access and your account is ready (see below), you may refer to the :ref:`connecting` page for instructions on how to connect to the cluster.
+Once you have been granted access and your account is ready (see below), you may refer to the :ref:`p_usage_connecting` page for instructions on how to connect to the cluster.

 .. warning::